-This course will be led by the University of Alberta's Professor John Parkins, an expert on the linkages between social sustainability, rural and community development.
+Social Sustainability is led by University of Alberta Professor John Parkins, an expert on the linkages between social sustainability, rural and community development.
 It is oriented towards the development of key concepts in social sustainability, including ways of defining social sustainability, distinguishing social aspects of sustainability from economics, environmental, cultural and governance concerns, promoting social sustainability and measuring progress toward desired social goals at the community level.

 What you will learn